ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 # Step 10 - Create a LoopBack application
+**This section has not been upated yet because we want to show the new advanced security features included in 2018**

 API Connect comes with a developer toolkit.
 This toolkit provides an offline graphical user interface named API Designer for creating APIs, the LoopBack framework for developing REST applications, a local unit test environment that includes a Micro Gateway for testing APIs, and a set of command line tools for augmenting the development toolset and assisting devops engineers with continuous integration and delivery.